All–Time Best Venture Capitalists & Angel Investors

 According to several news sources, Ross Blankenship is known for having made "made more investments in venture capital before the age of 30 than most venture capitalists have made in a lifetime.
 Blankenship also serves as an expert on venture capital and startup fundraising for several media publications.

-Ross Blankenship is the Founding Partner and Chief Investment Officer at Angel Kings, a private equity and venture capital ("VC") firm focused on VC for early-stage startups raising capital.
+Ross Blankenship is the Founding Partner and Chief Technology Officer at Angel Kings: a website development and software development agency for startups.

 5. Naval Ravikant